wkhere/stackless/Doc/using/cmdline.rst

    .. note::

-      This option cannot be used with builtin modules and extension modules written in C, since they do not have Python module files.
+      This option cannot be used with built-in modules and extension modules written in C, since they do not have Python module files.
 However, it can still be used for precompiled modules, even if the original source file is not available.

-   If this option is given, the first element of :data:`sys.argv` will be the full path to the module file.
+   If this option is given, the first element of :data:`sys.argv` will be the full path to the module file (while the module file is being located, the first element will be set to ``"-m"``).
 As with the :option:`-c` option, the current directory will be added to the start of :data:`sys.path`.

    Many standard library modules contain code that is invoked on their execution as a script.
 An example is the :mod:`timeit` module::